WenqinSHAO/rtt/docs/path_analysis.md

-        "as_path_change": list of int; same length as "epoch" list, 1 for momement of change, otherwise 0, "ifp_simple": list of int; IP Forwarding Pattern (IFP) change detected with simple method; 0,1 as "as_path_change", "ifp_bck": list of int; IFP change detected with backward extension heuristic, "ifp_split": list of int; IFP change detected with further split on top of backward extension }
+        "as_path_change": list of int; same length as "epoch" list, 1 for momement of change, otherwise 0, "ifp_simple": list of int; IP Forwarding Pattern (IFP) change detected with simple method; 0,1 as "as_path_change", "ifp_bck": list of int; IFP change detected with backward extension heuristic, "ifp_split": list of int; IFP change detected with further split and merge on top of backward extension }
 }
 ```